Article Overview: Living in Alaska, Moving to Alaska

 The cost of housing in particular is high in the state, with the average home price in Alaska being nearly twice the national average.
-The cost of groceries and health care are also higher in Alaska compared to the national average.
+The cost of groceries and health care are also higher in Alaska.

-The high cost of living in Alaska can be a challenge for many people, particularly for those on fixed incomes or low salaries.
+The high cost of living in Alaska can be particularly challenging for those on fixed incomes or low salaries.

-If you are thinking about moving to Alaska then prepare to combat SAD.
+If you are thinking about moving to Alaska then come prepared to combat SAD.
 Seasonal Affective Disorder, or SAD, is a type of depression that is related to the changing seasons.